Here Be Dragons Episode 7

 “And stop slobbering after little Miss Hero-with-tits.
 Your mother and I would never sanction a match with that girl.
 First: hers is a Younger House, so she is hardly a catch; second: she is now a society outcast.
 And don’t make the mistake of thinking House Anluan would sanction your marriage because, thanks to their debt, they must keep the Aloysian Temple sweet.
 Their priestly masters would take a dim view of her marrying into any atheist Founder House, let alone an active enemy like House Brassard.

 “Face it.
 An inter-House marriage with her exists solely in your lurid, wet-dream fantasies.
-So wake up, boy!
+Wake up, boy!

 “Count yourself lucky that she has even less political sense than you, or she could have played you for a complete fool, what?”

-Edrei Brassard paused for breath, glaring at his son as if daring him to speak.
+Edrei Brassard paused for breath, as if daring his son to speak.
 But Prentyze knew better than to provoke his father when he was in one of these moods.
+The only consolation was that Father thought she was a clumsy game player too.

 The silence grew, punctuated by the squeaking of their boot soles and the clank as his father shifted his dragon-lance to the other shoulder.